Rishabhrv/Image-Captioning/README.md

 # Image-Captioning

 ## Overview
-This repository showcases my attempt at building an image captioning project using deep learning techniques.
+This repository showcases my attempt at building an image captioning project using deep learning.
 The goal of the project is to automatically generate descriptive captions for input images.
 Currently, I am actively working on this project to improve the performance and reduce the overfitting of the model.
 I am also in the process of learning about attention mechanisms to enhance the captioning accuracy.
 While the project did not achieve the desired results, it was a valuable learning experience that allowed me to explore different model architectures and challenges associated with image captioning.

 ## Project Details
 - **Project Objective**: Generate descriptive captions for input images using deep learning models.